bobbykim89/cookbook-frontend/README.md

 # Bobby's Cook Book - Frontend v0.1.0 (In Progress)

-Small cookbook webpage using Next.js, Strapi, GraphQL
+Frontend part of a Small cookbook webpage using Next.js, Strapi, GraphQL.

 ## Scripts